 What are the biggest challenges facing global marketers?
 It’s no small question, and it’s a particularly important one if you work in the complex world of global marketing.
-You may have come across some hurdles before, or you might just be wondering what’s in store as you prepare to take your brand global… Read on to find out more on the common challenges facing global marketers and to discover our solutions.
+You may have come across some hurdles before, or you might just be wondering what’s in store as you prepare to take your brand global.
+Read on to find out more on the common global marketing challenges and to discover our solutions.

 The bigger the brand, the more links in the chain.
 Global HQs have historically struggled with rolling out marketing campaigns across multiple territories.
 Today we have better technology and communication tools, but also greater expectations for relevant, local execution.
 Internal coordination of complex campaigns across business units and regions remains a key challenge for global marketers.

 Many campaign implementation models include an element of ‘adopt and adapt’; but there is some debate about how to achieve the best results.
 Some brands choose a decentralised model whereby local markets still hold a lot of autonomy.
 Other brands prefer a more centralised approach and give little to no leeway to local markets.

 There’s no right or wrong answer – the key is to find a balance so that both global and local teams feel they’re being heard.
 After all, the secret to a successful global campaign is to be rooted in local reality.